MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-LN03-EDA.md

 \vspace{0.2in}

-\newpage

 #### Simpson's paradox {-}

 * When an apparent _____________ between explanatory and response variables reverses when accounting for ______________ variable.

 Example: The "Berkeley Dataset" contains all 12,763 applicants to UC-Berkeley's graduate programs in Fall 1973.
-This dataset was published by UC-Berkeley researchers in an analysis to understand the possible gender bias in admissions and has now become a classic example of Simpson's Paradox.
+This dataset was published by UC Berkeley researchers in an analysis to understand the possible gender bias in admissions and has now become a classic example of Simpson's Paradox.

 ```r